danieltantonio/React-Testing-Contact-Form/README.md

 ## Objectives

-- explain what automated testing is and its importance
+- explain what automated testing is and its importance To test the experience and functionality of an app and to surface potential errors.
 - use react-testing-library for testing react components
 - use react-testing-library to test user interactions with fireEvent